lmeadors/xppio/README.md

 This one probably sucks, too...just in a way that's more palatable for me.

+I hate the name.

 What's cool?
 ------
 * it's tiny: less than 200k including the dependencies (xpp3 and slf-api).
-* it's extensible: the main class is less than 200 lines of executable code, everything else can be replaced
+* it's extensible: the main class is less than 250 lines of executable code, everything else can be replaced
 * it doesn't explode if your xml has extra elements
 * it will map xml fragments into existing objects